• Skip to primary navigation

 Onions - You can use diced Shallots, White or Red Onions.

-Nuts - Add a couple of tbsp of toasted nuts like Pine Nuts.
+Nuts - Add a couple of tablespoon of toasted nuts like Pine Nuts.

 Cumin Seeds - Add a pinch of Cumin Seeds at the beginning and saute with the onions to add another layer of flavour.